cybergeekgyan/Data-Science-Portfolio/Kaggle/American Express - Default Prediction/readme.md

 This metric has a maximum value of 1.0.

 Python code for calculating this metric can be found in [this Notebook](https://www.kaggle.com/code/inversion/amex-competition-metric-python)

+## Timeline

+- May 25, 2022 - Start Date.
+- August 17, 2022 - Entry Deadline.
+You must accept the competition rules before this date in order to compete.
+- August 17, 2022 - Team Merger Deadline.
+This is the last day participants may join or merge teams.
+- August 24, 2022 - Final Submission Deadline.

+*All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.
+The competition organizers reserve the right to update the contest timeline if they deem it necessary.*